FY 2016

 Support amount: Up to 300,000 yen

-Up to 300,000 yen will be provided for selected projects.
-In addition, at the debriefing session after the completion of the project, a certificate, trophy, and activity incentive of 100,000 yen will be given as an award to one organization implementing the project that is recognized as the most excellent.
+Up to 300,000 yen will be provided to selected projects.
+In addition, at a debriefing session after the completion of the project, a certificate, a trophy, and an activity incentive of 100,000 yen will be paid to the implementing organization (one organization) that is recognized as the most excellent.

 Venue